vsummet/IntroductionToComputerSystems/Labs/2-Server.md

 Look at the `inet addr` field.
 This is your Pi's IP address, a unique identifier that browsers and other systems can use to reach your machine over the Internet.
 The IP address is a 32-bit value, but is conventionally written in "dot notation," showing the integer values of each of its four bytes.

-Open up a web browser and type `http://172.23.17.102` in the browser's address bar&mdash;replace my example IP address with your Pi's own IP address printed by `ifconfig`.
+Open up a web browser (Chrome, Firefox, Safari, etc) on your computer and type `http://172.23.17.102` in the browser's address bar&mdash;replace my example IP address with your Pi's own IP address printed by `ifconfig`.
 The default nginx web page will load in your browser.

 The default page is located at `/var/www/html/index.nginx-debian.html`.
 Edit it using `nano`: